 Our day-to-day leadership and management

-An executive team of Deputy Principals, Senior Vice-Principal, Chief Financial Officer, Vice-Principals, and directors manages Royal Holloway on a day-to-day basis.
+An executive team of Deputy Principals, Senior Vice-Principal and the Chief Financial Officer manages Royal Holloway on a day-to-day basis.
 This team is led by our Principal, Professor Paul Layzell.

 Academic departments are each led by a Head of Department and grouped into six schools, each led by a Head of School.

 Our Students’ Union is led by an elected President and four Vice Presidents who serve for one year at a time.
 They are supported by part-time Executive Officers who form a committee of student representatives.